adarshsomayaji/adarshsomayaji.github.io/_portfolio/portfolio-041.md

 collection: portfolio
 ---

-I worked on this project as a part of my research internship at Aalto University, Finland.
+I worked on this project as a part of my research internship at the [ICONIC Lab](bim.aalto.fi), Aalto University, Finland.
 I worked on SpaCyPhy - a cyber physical system for enabling greater modularity and connectedness of built environment.
 You can read more about my work here.